 ‘Bull’ is bullshit that illuminates: “paradox in the jocular form of the ‘Irish Bull’.”

-In a letter to Allen and Caroline Tate in 1951, McLuhan complained of Vanguard Press, the publisher of The Mechanical Bride, as having “suspected my Irish bulls to be Papal ones.”1 This was to mistake his bullshit, on the one hand, and Catholicism, on the other.
+In a letter to Allen and Caroline Tate in 1951, McLuhan complained of Vanguard Press, the publisher of The Mechanical Bride, as having “suspected my Irish bulls to be Papal ones.”2 This was to mistake his bullshit with the Catholic variety (said by a Catholic convert to one then in the process of converting).